-Teachers and other school staff who have contact with the student at risk of anaphylaxis, are encouraged to undertake training in anaphylaxis management including how to respond in an emergency.

-All teachers will undertake the online training module located on the DOE portal.

-At other times while the student is under the care or supervision of the school, including excursions, yard duty, camps and special event days, the principal must ensure that there is a sufficient number of staff present who have up to date training and know how to recognise, prevent and treat anaphylaxis.

-Training will be provided to these staff as soon as practicable after the student enrols.

-Wherever possible, training will take place before the student's first day at school.
-Where this is not possible, an interim plan will be developed in consultation with the student's parents/guardians.

-The school's first aid procedures and student's ASCIA Action Plan will be followed when responding to an anaphylactic reaction.
+- Teachers and other school staff who have contact with the student at risk of anaphylaxis, are encouraged to undertake training in anaphylaxis management including how to respond in an emergency.
+The training should be reinforced every 1-2 years. - All teachers will undertake the online training module located on the DOE portal. - At other times while the student is under the care or supervision of the school, including excursions, yard duty, camps and special event days, the principal must ensure that there is a sufficient number of staff present who have up to date training and know how to recognise, prevent and treat anaphylaxis.
+Training will be provided to these staff as soon as practicable after the student enrols. - Wherever possible, training will take place before the student's first day at school.
+Where this is not possible, an interim plan will be developed in consultation with the student's parents/guardians. - The school's first aid procedures and student's ASCIA Action Plan will be followed when responding to an anaphylactic reaction.

+Adrenaline given through an adrenaline auto injector (such as an EpiPen® or Anapen®) into the muscle of the outer mid-thigh is the most effective first aid treatment for anaphylaxis.